-The mean velocity deficit $U_{0}(t)$ in all cases shows a general three-stage behaviour.
+The mean velocity deficit $U_{0}(t)$ in all cases shows a universal three-stage behavior.
 In the near wake regime, the velocity decays fast, and gradually transitions to a lower decay rate as the buoyancy effect builds up its influence, while in the vertically collapsed late wake regime, the velocity decays fast again.
-Though the decay rates are similar among cases, the transition points are vague to identify due to the gradual change.
-From the view of characteristic length scales, the width and the height are experiencing the transitions at different $Nt$ since the flow develops anisotropy in a stratified environment.
-This leads to further intricacy in the velocity scaling.
+Though the decay rates share universality among cases, the transition is not a sudden one since the change of the decay rates is gradual.
+From the view of the momentum conservation, the width and the height are experiencing the transitions at different $Nt$ since the flow develops anisotropy due to the meandering.
+This is one reason for the intricacy of the velocity scaling.
 Though $Fr_B$ only affects the intercept of a power law scaling, $Re_B$ brings a subtle change of the decay rate in the late wake.
-Therefore, it is reasonable to see that more regimes are discovered apart from the three regimes, i.e., the NW, the NEQ and the Q2D regimes, and that the decay rates differ between cases \citep{brucker2010comparative,bonnier2002experimental}.
+Therefore, it is reasonable to see that more regimes are discovered apart from the traditional three regimes, i.e., the NW, the NEQ and the Q2D regimes, and that the decay rates differ between cases \cite{brucker2010comparative,bonnier2002experimental}.
 A more delicate velocity scaling law with more than three stages is possible.
-Due to the robustness of the momentum flux equation, the consideration of possible stages in characteristic lengths will assist in understanding the velocity.
-The utilization of length scales also directly provides physical insights into the turbulent motion evolution.
+Due to the robustness of the momentum flux equation, the consideration of possible stages in width and height will assist in determining the scaling of the center velocity deficit.
+The utilization of width and height also separates the horizontal direction from the vertical direction, and directly provides physical insights into the turbulent motion evolution.